akkodis-edge/image-tools/README.md

 Signatures for container are normally expected to be verified by a list of known and trusted public keys.
 Location of the public keys is passed in by --key-dir argument.
-It is possible to use public key embedded in container by flag --any-pubkey and thus trust any container, in that case the signature is only for validating integrity.T The images are installed to full disk target by:$$ install-image-container.sh -d BLOCKDEVICE --key-dir PUBKEYDIR
+It is possible to use public key embedded in container by flag --any-pubkey and thus trust any container, in that case the signature is only for validating integrity.
+The images are installed to full disk target by:
+$ install-image-container.sh -d BLOCKDEVICE --key-dir PUBKEYDIR

 Root update is performed by:
 $ swap-root update --container example-update.container